 - Use food for nourishment — not as a reward or consequence.
 Resist the temptation to offer food as a bribe.
 Similarly, don’t take away food as a punishment.

-Also, remember the importance of setting a good example yourself.
-If you’re constantly dieting, using food to cope with your emotions or talking about losing weight, you might have a hard time encouraging your teen to eat a healthy diet or feel satisfied with his or her appearance.
+Also, remember the importance of setting a good example for yourself.
+If you’re constantly dieting, using food to cope with your emotions, or talking about losing weight, you might have a hard time encouraging your teen to eat a healthy diet or feel satisfied with his or her appearance.
 Instead, make conscious choices about your lifestyle and take pride in your body.

 Teaming up with your teen’s doctor